RackHD/docs/docs/devguide/debugging_guide.rst

     loop for each Task from RackHD
         Server->RackHD: output of task
     end
+    note right of RackHD
+        multiline
-    note right of RackHD: task output stored as catalogs in RackHD related to the node note right of RackHD: if RackHD is configured with SKU definitions, it processes these catalogs to determine the SKU note right of RackHD: if there's a SKU specific workflow defined, control is continued to that, otherwise the node will be told to reboot
+        task output stored as catalogs in RackHD related to the node if RackHD is configured with SKU definitions, it processes these catalogs to determine the SKU if there's a SKU specific workflow defined, control is continued to that the discovery workflow will create an enclosure node based on the catalog data the discovery workflow will also create IPMI pollers for the node if relevent information can be found in the catalog end note
     Server->RackHD: bootstrap asks for tasks (what should I do?)
     RackHD->Server: Nothing more, thanks - please reboot (via http)